Sums of squares and orthogonal integral vectors: Introduction and main results

 \begin{cor} The numbers $m^2$, $2m^2$, $5m^2$, $10m^2$, $13m^2$, $37m^2$, $58m^2$, $85m^2$, $130m^2$ are twin-complete for every integer $m>0$.
 If Conjecture~\ref{Gauss-conj} holds, then there are no other twin-complete numbers. \end{cor}

-The proof of Theorem~\ref{twin_compl_full} is in Section~\ref{sec_twin_compl}, where many known results concerning this conjecture are surveyed.
-The squarefree numbers in question form a subset of Euler's \textit{numeri idonei}, therefore at most one number can be absent from the list above.
-If such an integer does exist, it must exceed $2\times10^{11}$ \cite{Wei73} and if it is even, the Generalized Riemann Hypothesis is false \cite{BC00}.
+The proof of Theorem~\ref{twin_compl_full} is in Section~\ref{sec_twin_compl}, where many known results concerning this conjecture are reviewed.
+The square-free numbers in question form a subset of Euler's \textit{numeri idonei}, and therefore, at most one number can be absent from the list above.
+If such an integer does exist, it must exceed $2\cdot 10^{11}$ \cite{Wei73}, and if it is even, the Generalized Riemann Hypothesis is false \cite{BC00}.